aten2001/gt_isye6501/hw3/report.md

 ![box-plot](./Rplot.png)

 From the plot it appears as though we _may_ have three outliers on the high side.
-This should peak our interst to investiage further.
+This should peak our interest to investigate further.
 One definition of outlier related to the box-plot and summary is any value greater than 1.5\*IQR, where ```IQR = Q3-Q1```.

 ```R